 Since most DNS servers remain IPv4-only, they can often get away with this.
 But ISPs that offer IPv6 connections also usually offer IPv6 DNS servers.
 So if a client only blocks IPv4 DNS requests outside the VPN interface then IPv6 ones can get through.

 Any wayward DNS queries which don’t route through the VPN interface (as they should) will instead be sent to the default DNS servers specified in your system’s settings.

-Note that changing your DNS settings is not really “fixing” the DNS leak issue.
+Changing your DNS settings is not really "fixing” the DNS leak issue.
 It’s just that you are leaking DNS requests to a third party resolver instead of your ISP.